-When the settlement amount pushes the total value of the decedent’s estate over the federal threshold for the estate tax exemption.
-In 2020, this estate tax limit was increased to $11.58 million.
+When the settlement amount pushes the total value of the decedent’s assets over the federal threshold for tax exemption, in 2020, this estate tax limit was increased to $11.58 million.

-When considering estate taxes, it’s essential to pay attention to both state and federal law.
+When considering taxes, paying attention to state and federal law is essential.

-When there is no estate tax placed by the state, federal estate taxes are the only ones that apply.
+When no estate tax is placed by the state, federal taxes are the only ones that apply.

-Since Arizona does not have an estate tax, as long as the estate is held in Arizona, you will only have to contend with federal estate tax limits.
+Since Arizona does not have an estate tax, you will only have to contend with federal estate tax limits as long as the estate is held in Arizona.

 In situations where deductions were made in the past for certain medical expenses, the IRS states: